Uganda: Internet restored after President Yoweri Museveni's electoral victory | DW | 18.01.2021

 Social media platforms in Uganda played a crucial role in the mobilization of opposition leader Bobi Wine's followers.
 Shutting down the internet on the eve of polls added to doubts about how fair the elections were.

-Bobi Wine's opposition party National Unity Platform (NUP) announced that it would contest the official results of elections on Thursday, January 14, which it dismissed as "fraudulent."
-It also called for the release of the singer-turned-lawmaker, who is presently under house arrest.
-Wine found a way to breach the ban on Twitter shortly after polling stations closed, to alert the world to his predicament.
+Bobi Wine's opposition party National Unity Platform (NUP) has announced that it will contest the official results of January 14 elections, which it dismissed as "fraudulent."
+It has also called for the release of Wine, a singer-turned-lawmaker, who is presently under house arrest.
+Shortly after polling stations closed, Wine found a way to breach an official ban on Twitter to alert the world to his predicament.

-In the East African country, where the average age is 16, social media are booming and played a central role in the mobilization of Wine's young, urban followers.
-Wine, who emerged as the main rival in the run for the presidency, makes ample use of the possibility to circumvent state media to communicate with his sympathizers.
+In the East African country, where the median age is 16, social media are booming and played a central role in the mobilization of Wine's young, urban followers.
+Wine, who emerged as the main rival in the run for the presidency, makes ample use of the possibility to circumvent state media and communicate with his sympathizers.

-Wine managed to squeeze out a few tweets despite the internet ban.
-He claimed there had been "widespread violence and fraud" on polling day and sent out distress signals: "Military intruders" had taken control of his home the next day, he tweeted.
+In a few tweets sent despite the internet ban, Wine claimed there had been "widespread violence and fraud" on polling day and sent out distress signals: "Military intruders" had taken control of his home the next day, he tweeted.

-"In recent months, around elections in Sudan,Tanzania, Uganda, we've seen this particular internet shutdown tactic," Nathan Freitas, director of the Guardian Project told DW.
-The US-based project works with Africa-focused groups to help journalists in blackout situations or with tools and technology to counter misinformation and disinformation.
+"In recent months, around elections in Sudan,Tanzania, Uganda, we've seen this particular internet shutdown tactic," Nathan Freitas, the director of the Guardian Project, told DW.
+The US-based project works with Africa-focused groups to help journalists in blackout situations or provide tools and technology to counter misinformation and disinformation.

-Other international election observers were, however, in short supply.
+Other international election observers were, however, in short supply at the polls.
 Neither the European Union (EU) nor the US sent a mission.
 The United Kingdom has called for an investigation into concerns over the validity of the election.

 Sabitti Makara is a professor in the social sciences department at Makerere University in Kampala.
 He said that while it is a good idea for Africans to observe elections in Africa, the participation of international observers gives the process more credibility.